risk-first/website/menagerie/Communication-Risk.md

 > "The fundamental problem of communication is that of reproducing at one point, either exactly or approximately, a message selected at another point." - [A Mathematical Theory Of Communication, _Claude Shannon_](https://en.wikipedia.org/wiki/A_Mathematical_Theory_of_Communication)  <!-- tweet-end -->

-And from this same paper, we get the above diagram:  We move from top-left ("I want to send a message to someone") to bottom left, clockwise, where we hope the message has been understood and believed.
+And from this same paper, we get the diagram above:  We move from top-left ("I want to send a message to someone") to bottom left, clockwise, where we hope the message has been understood and believed.
 (I've added this last box to Shannon's original diagram.)

 One of the chief concerns in Shannon's paper is the risk of error between **Transmission** and **Reception**.
 He creates a theory of information (measured in **bits**), the upper-bounds of information that can be communicated over a channel and ways in which [Communication Risk](Communication-Risk) between these processes can be mitigated by clever **Encoding** and **Decoding** steps.